ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 ```

 ## SC20260D Dev Board Code Sample
+Here's the same basic sample code as above, but adapted for the larger displays used with the SC20260D Dev Board.
+You will need to add a font and a small JPG image as [resources](resources.md) to run the code as is.

 ### With 4.3" Display

-Here's the same sample program written for the SC20260D Dev Board with the UD435 4.3 inch display

 > [!Tip]
 > Needed Nugets: GHIElectronics.TinyCLR.Core, GHIElectronics.TinyCLR.Devices.Display, GHIElectronics.TinyCLR.Devices.Gpio, GHIElectronics.TinyCLR.Devices.I2c, GHIElectronics.TinyCLR.Devices.Spi, GHIElectronics.TinyCLR.Drawing, GHIElectronics.TinyCLR.Native, GHIElectronics.TinyCLR.Pins.